 “When the first acceptance came in from SUNY Downstate, I thought, ‘Thank goodness, at least now I know I’m going to medical school, no matter what,’” said Chelsea, an East New York resident.
 “But then a few weeks later, more started coming in and I didn’t expect it to be so many.
 With all that hard work I put in, studying all night—it was all worth it.”

 Chelsea is still in the process of making a final decision.
 So far, two of the schools have awarded her a full tuition scholarship.
 She has received acceptances from these medical schools: Albert Einstein College of Medicine, Columbia University College of Physicians and Surgeons, Weill Cornell Medicine, Drexel University College of Medicine, Hofstra Northwell School of Medicine, Howard University College of Medicine, Icahn School of Medicine at Mount Sinai, New York University, SUNY Downstate College of Medicine, SUNY Stony Brook School of Medicine, and Tufts University School of Medicine.
+Chelsea has selected Columbia University, which is providing her with a full 4-year scholarship, plus room and board.

 “I am most proud of achieving my goal I’ve been working towards for so long and becoming a role model for my younger siblings and my little cousins.
 My accomplishments have opened them up to the many careers they could pursue, no matter their background.
 Because of what I’ve done, they no longer look at being a doctor or lawyer or engineer as a pipedream, but a possibility.”